bridgecrew-perf6/HerokuDeployment-5/README.md

 14. Run `heroku login` command and login to heroku
 15. Create repo on heroku `heroku git:remote -a django-deployment-demo`
 16. Run `heroku config:set DISABLE_COLLECTSTATIC=1` or configure static files properly
-17. Push your code to heroku to trigger deplyoment `git push heroku master`
+17. Push your code to heroku to trigger deplyoment `git push heroku main`